 Note: The Use-As unit must be specified when the part is initially created and may not be changed later.

 This setting is an override for the attrition specified in the part’s Part Type.
 By default, the Part Type attrition will be applied.
 If a different value is specified here, it will take precedence.
 Attrition is a percentage applied when allocating parts for a build to specify additional parts consumed during the build process as inventory losses.

 This boolean establishes whether the part is manufactured by your organization or not.
 It is used to define the stopping point for descending into the hierarchy of a part list when computing shortages for a build.
 Even parts manufactured by other companies can have a part list within your database but you may not want Aligni to count their subparts as shortages when making inventory decisions.
 When a part is marked as “Not Manufactured Here,” Aligni will stop descending the hierarchy and mark that part as the required item, not its subparts.

 On many part displays, a small “Partlist” badge will appear below the part number if a part has subparts.
 If the part is marked as “Manufactured Here?” the badge will appear with a teal color.
-If the part is not marked as such, the badge will appear in brown.
+If the part is not marked as such, the badge will appear in gray.

 Determines the RoHS status of the part.

 Hint: A setting in the Site Settings determines how RoHS status is displayed.